themsaid/ibis/readme.md

 ```

 This command will use the generated files from the `ibis-next build` command to generate samples from your PDF eBook.
 You can configure which pages to include in the sample by updating the `/ibis.php` file.

+## Feedback
+If you are using or if you are evaluating using Ibis Next for creating your next eBook, let me know.
+I can support you by demoing the tool, helping with the configuration or evaluating feature requests.

 ## Development